flrichar/fred-arfa/README.md

  - keep env vars separate, then symlink terraform.tfvars for maximum laziness
  - ability to run this arfa (AWS ReFerence Archictecture) in different regions with identical config

-A big thanks to Jeffery (you know who you are), I took a lot of your tf ideas and mashed them together with mine.
+A big thanks to my pals -- you know who you are -- I took a lot of your tf ideas and mashed them together with mine.
 If there's a proper awesome way to send attribution let me know.

 This is nowhere near perfect.
 I want to make the access rules for trust-nets a variable, and perhaps a module for the subnets.
 Right now there's a weird catch 22 where terraform can't count subnets if they're not created yet.
 One can always get around this by using terraform -target=aws_vpc.main ... in other words, create the VPC first then continue.